by Joseph de Rivera

 Policing and police control

-alternative to the repression of crime and disorder by military force and severity of
+The basic mission for which police exist is to prevent crime and disorder as an alternative to the repression of crime and disorder by military force and severity of legal punishment.

 The ability of the police to perform their duties is dependent upon public approval of police existence, actions, behavior and the ability of the police to secure and maintain public respect